History of the Byzantine Empire: Empire in exile

 After the sack of Constantinople in 1204 by Latin Crusaders, two Byzantine successor states were established: the Empire of Nicaea and the Despotate of Epirus.
-A third, the Empire of Trebizond, was created a few weeks before the sack of Constantinople by Alexios I of Trebizond.
+A third, the Empire of Trebizond, was created by Alexios I of Trebizond a few weeks before the sack of Constantinople.
 Of the three successor states, Epirus and Nicaea stood the best chance of reclaiming Constantinople.
 The Nicaean Empire struggled to survive the next few decades, however, and by the mid-13th century it had lost much of southern Anatolia.
 The weakening of the Sultanate of Rum following the Mongol Invasion in 1242–43 allowed many Beyliks and ghazis to set up their own principalities in Anatolia, weakening the Byzantine hold on Asia Minor.
 In time, one of the Beys, Osman I, created an empire that would conquer Byzantium.
 However, the Mongol Invasion also gave Nicaea a temporary respite from Seljuk attacks allowing it to concentrate on the Latin Empire to the north.